World Kindness Day

 World Kindness Day is an international observance on 13 November.
 It was introduced in 1998 by the World Kindness Movement, a coalition of nations' kindness NGOs.
 It is observed in many countries, including Canada, Australia, Nigeria and the United Arab Emirates.
 Singapore observed the day for the first time in 2009.
 Italy and India also observed the day.
 In the UK, it is fronted by David Jamilly, who co-founded Kindness Day UK with Louise Burfitt-Dons.

 History

-In 2010, at the request of Michael Lloyd-White, the NSW Federation Parents and Citizens Association wrote to the Minister of The NSW Department of Education to place World Kindness Day on the NSW School Calendar.
+In 2010, at the request of Michael Lloyd-White, the New South Wales Federation Parents and Citizens Association wrote to the Minister of The NSW Department of Education to place World Kindness Day on the NSW School Calendar.

 In 2012, at the request of the Chairman of World Kindness Australia, World Kindness Day was placed on the Federal School Calendar and then the Minister of School Education, Early Childhood, and Youth.
 The Hon Peter Garrett provided a Declaration of Support for World Kindness Australia and placed World Kindness Day on the National School Calendar for over 9000 schools.